Join the millions of drivers who have compared local prices to book.

-Quick and easy: Simply enter the vehicle registration number of your Proton and your post code, compare prices, choose a local garage and book your Radiator Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Proton and postcode, compare prices, choose a local garage and book your Radiator Repairs.

 A car radiator disperses heat away from the main engine block.
 A car engine works by burning fuel (whether petrol or diesel), and this generates a considerable amount of heat.
 In addition, a car engine has many moving parts; this movement creates friction, which in turn adds to the heat.